winglang/wing/README.md

 "scope" must be an expression of resource type.

-In addition to the `init` keyword for defining initializers, resources have a unique `fin` definable method that offers async finalization of a resource in preflight time.
+In addition to the `init` keyword for defining initializers, resources have a unique `finalizer` definable method that offers async finalization of a resource in preflight time.
 Order of execution of async finalization is not guaranteed.

 Resources can be captured into inflight functions and once that happens, inside